 If you sleep on your side, this super-comfortable pillow supports your baby bump and the need for beauty sleep.
 Use it when you are pregnant and afterwards.

-It's not only supportive for your growing belly, but for when you breastfeed, and the baby is bottle feeding later on.
+It's not only supportive for your growing belly as it can be positioned on any angle, but for when you breastfeed, and the baby is bottle feeding later on.
 Your baby may love this pillow as much as you do.

-Versatile and comfortable, this is also the solution if you want to live your pregnancy pain-free and happy.
+Versatile and comfortable, supports your back preventing sciatica and lower back pain.
 An ergonomic design lines up your spine in the best possible way.

 Leachco Preggopedic Contoured Maternity Pillow